 As we look back….

-over the past eight and a half years, we are proud of what we’ve accomplished.
-Since May of 2010, Slow Money NC has helped more than 220 people make 320+ low-interest loans and equity investments to finance 121 sustainable farms and food enterprises in North Carolina, totaling over $4.5 million in investments!
+over our first nine and a half years, we are proud of what we accomplished.
+Since May of 2010, Slow Money NC helped more than 200 people make 300+ low-interest loans and equity investments to finance 125 sustainable farms and food enterprises in North Carolina, totaling about $4.5 million in investments!

 We are one of the most impactful Slow Money networks in the USA and beyond, and have shifted hundreds of hearts and minds from their paradigm of faraway investing to satisfying and critically important local community lending.

 As the impact of our work has grown, so has our organization.
 Having started out under the fiscal sponsorship of the Abundance NC, Slow Money NC became its own 501(c)(3) non-profit organization in 2018.
 We will be forever grateful for the seven+ years we spent growing up under the brightly colored umbrella agency of our marvelous nonprofit fairy godmother.

 Our staff has grown to three (albeit two are part-time) talented and tenacious women: Carol Hewitt, our Executive Director and Chief Officer of All Things Fun; Kathleen Conroy, our Chief Officer of Food and Farming; and Amy Bogie, our Chief Officer of All Things Financial.